 Must-buy Items in Seoul

-There are several places to purchase K-Pop goods in Seoul.
+There are several places to purchase K-Pop merchandise in Seoul.

 - Myeongdong: Myeongdong Underground Shopping Center, Buru’s Ddeurak

 - Gangnam: SMTown at COEX Artium